Boys Town National Training

 Behavioral implications: When students work cooperatively, they are provided the opportunity to apply social skills, like working with others, staying on task, having a conversation, asking for help and using appropriate voice tone.
 Teaching and reminding students of the expected skills just before a cooperative activity and providing individual feedback during the activity allows students to practice the appropriate behavior in a safe and learning-focused environment.

-9. Teach problem-solving strategies, not just content: Teaching content without problem-solving techniques confines students to using academic skills only in familiar contexts.
+9. Teach problem-solving strategies, not just content: Teaching content without problem-solving techniques confines students to use academic skills only in familiar contexts.
 Teaching students problem-solving strategies to tackle unknown situations and problems that might arise equips them with the necessary tools to be independently successful.

 Behavioral implications: While it’s important for students to be able to demonstrate compliance-based behaviors like following instructions, accepting criticism and accepting no, students must be able to problem-solve and navigate unknown social situations.
-Problem- solving skills may include how to regulate their emotions, how to advocate for themselves, how to disagree appropriately and how to use a social filter.
+Problem-solving skills may include how to regulate their emotions, how to advocate for themselves, how to disagree appropriately and how to use a social filter.
 These skills equip kids with the necessary tools to be better self-managers.

-10. Nurture metacognition: Metacognition is not just applying problem-solving strategies but thinking about choices before acting and the possible consequences of those choices.
+10. Nurture Metacognition: Metacognition is not just applying problem-solving strategies but thinking about choices before acting and the possible consequences of those choices.
 Encourage metacognition by having students verbalize how they might tackle a problem, why they chose this strategy and how it might help them accomplish the goal.

-Behavioral implications: When teaching social-emotional skills to students, having them discuss, write, draw or act out possible choices and outcomes before they try their solution allows for metacognition, encourages executive functioning and increases demonstration of positive behavior.
+Behavioral implications: When teaching social-emotional skills to students, having them discuss, write, draw or act out possible choices and outcomes before they try their solution allows for metacognition, encourages executive functioning and increases the demonstration of positive behavior.
 Use problem-solving methods, SODAS and POP, to help students with executive function and metacognition in the context of social and behavioral decisions.

 So what to do next?
 Play to your strengths.
 Think about which of these strategies you excel at in an academic context.
 Think about how you might use those same strategies to effectively teach students how to manage their own behavior and the likely outcomes of applying those strategies to behavior.
 Consider how students’ behavioral learning might affect time-on-task and academic outcomes.